Jokerit: Supporters

 Jokerit supporters' stand "Eteläpääty" in the SM-Liiga semi-final match Jokerit-JYP on 9 April 2012.

-Jokerit boasts a fervent fanbase supported by three notable supporters organizations: the Jokerit Fan Club, Old Chiefs, and Eteläpääty.
+Jokerit has a fanbase supported by three notable supporters organizations: The Jokerit Fan Club, Old Chiefs, and Eteläpääty.

 Established in the 1970s and officially registered as an association in 1989, the Jokerit Fan Club has been a long-standing pillar of support for the club.
 It played a significant role in uniting fans during the successful 1990s era.
 After a long period of reduced activity, the Fan Club resumed its operations in 2019.

-Formed in 2008, the Old Chiefs fan group is dedicated to passionate, long-time supporters who have been faithfully following the club for many years, even decades.
-The group serves as a gathering point for fans who may not actively participate in the livelier atmosphere of Eteläpääty.
+Formed in 2008, the Old Chiefs fan group is dedicated to supporters who have been following the club for years, even decades.
+The group serves as a gathering point for fans who may not actively participate in Eteläpääty lit. '"South Side"'.

-Eteläpääty, meaning "South End" in English, stands as the largest and most visually impressive fan group.
-Established in 2008, they draw inspiration from the passionate ultras of Southern-European football and basketball leagues.
-Their visually appealing tifos, loud chants and unwavering dedication contribute to the vibrant atmosphere at Jokerit matches.

 Jokerit supporters have extended their enthusiasm to other sports as well.
 In 2012, they founded the phoenix football club Jokerit FC, carrying on the legacy of FC Jokerit, and which currently competes in lower leagues.
 Additionally, in 2008, the fans established the floorball club Jokerit Salibandy, further showcasing their dedication and involvement in various sporting endeavors.